You are here

 Scientific Workforce Diversity

-The NIH director appointed the first Chief Officer of Scientific Workforce Diversity and established the NIH Scientific Workforce Diversity Office in 2014 to lead NIH’s efforts to diversify the nation’s scientific workforce, expand recruitment, and support retention.
-These were established in response to recommendations by the Advisory Committee to the Director (ACD) based on input from the Working Group on Diversity in the Biomedical Workforce.
+In 2014, the NIH Director appointed the first Chief Officer of Scientific Workforce Diversity (COSWD) to lead NIH’s thought in efforts to diversify the nation’s scientific workforce, expand recruitment, and support retention.
+The COSWD’s centralized coordination of NIH scientific workforce diversity was established in response to recommendations by the Advisory Committee to the Director (ACD) based on input from the Working Group on Diversity in the Biomedical Workforce.
 The working group was charged with examining the factors that contribute to the current state of diversity in the scientific research workforce.
-The working group also was tasked with examining the findings and implications of an NIH-commissioned study that found that African American or Black applicants were less likely than whites to receive NIH research funding.
+The working group also was tasked with examining the findings and implications of an NIH-commissioned study that found that African American/Black applicants were less likely than White applicants to receive NIH research funding.
 NIH established several key programs in response to the ACD recommendations.

 “As a woman of color in science, I have seen the missed opportunities to take advantage of the full spectrum of scientific talent.
 It is profoundly important for all members of the biomedical workforce to feel included, welcome, supported, and that they have a fair and equal opportunity to pursue their passion for research and scientific discovery; our institutions and society must take steps to eliminate threats that create barriers such as structural racism, incivility, harassment, and bias.”